-[Miami, FL] Locust Projects presents Sound, Stories guest curated by Heike Dempster.
-The sixth in a series of guest curated video exhibitions in Locust Projects' Screening Room, the exhibition features videos by Ania Freer, Ambrose Rhapsody Murray, and Helina Metaferia.
-Exploring ancestral realms and engaging in the process of rewriting histories/herstories, Sound, Stories, moves across the oceans that connect the African Diaspora.
-The exhibition opens to the public with a reception on Saturday, September 10 from 6-8pm and is on view through November 5, 2022.
+[Miami, FL] Locust Projects presents Sound, Stories, the sixth in a series of guest curated video exhibitions in Locust Projects' Screening Room that launched in fall 2019.
+Guest curated by Heike Dempster: art writer, administrator, curator and collaborator; the exhibition features videos by Ani Freer, Ambrose Rhapsody Murray, and Helina Metaferia.
+Opens to the public with a reception on Saturday, September 10 from 6-8pm and is on view through November 5, 2022 Wednesdays-Saturdays from 11am-5pm.
+Admission is free.

-The exhibition poses the questions: What is contained in the language of the people, What are the narratives, sounds and identities inhabiting the landscape?
-This series of videos engages in layers of epistemological considerations and renegotiate perspectives of relation between cultural identities and space-moving from the Jamaican countryside to the waters of North Carolina and the contemporary gallery space-where we meet to contemplate the power of narrative and heritage and addressing power structures and celebrating community.
+As we explore ancestral realms and engage in the process of rewriting histories/herstories, we move across the oceans that connect the African Diaspora.
+What is contained in the language of the people, What are the narratives, sounds and identities inhabiting landscape?
+In this series of video we engage in layers of epistemological considerations, and renegotiate perspectives of relation between cultural identities and space, moving from the Jamaican countryside to the waters of North Carolina and the contemporary gallery space, where we meet to contemplate the power of narrative and heritage, address power structures and celebrate community.